OutSystems/docs-product/src/migration-to-odc/intro.md

 Once you’ve completed the O11 app portfolio assessment and the code preparation steps for your app portfolio, it’s time to start converting your O11 apps to ODC apps.

-During this step, all O11 apps, modules, and extensions are converted into ODC using the conversion tool.
-The following are some examples of automations that are in place to guarantee that O11 code is mapped into ODC constructs, keeping the same functionality.
-For example:
+In this step, the conversion tool is used to convert all O11 apps, modules, and extensions into ODC.
+The tool ensures that the O11 code is mapped into ODC constructs while maintaining the same functionality.
+The following are some examples of the automations in place to guarantee this mapping:

 * Replace System references with the ODC equivalent
 * Replace Login and Logout flows